smscully/Management-Governance/Tagging Scripts/README.md

 ### Resource Groups Tagging API

-The Resource Groups Tagging API adds tags to existing resources using the [api_tags.json](./api_tags.json) file.   eliminates the manual process of adding tags piecemeal, and also decreases the chance of tagging errors, as the JSON tag file can be reviewed and version-controlled.
+Use the Resource Groups Tagging API to add tags to existing resources.

 1. Download and save the [api_tags.json](./api_tags.json) file to either a local directory or an S3 bucket.
 2. Open the [api_tags.json](./api_tags.json) file and add the Amazon Resource Names (ARNs) for the resources to which the tags will be added.
 Please refer to the *Amazon Resource Names (ARNs)* section of the *AWS General Reference* for instructions on finding resource ARNs.[^3]